Gentorius/TestChat/README.md

 The repository contains the project itself, ProcessLogs and a finalizad Plan.

-ProcessLogs - A short series of plans for myself to advance further and to look for mistakes I made in the process Plan - the final version of the plan without the mistakes
+PlanningLog - A short series of plans for myself to advance further and to look for mistakes I made in the process Plan - the final version of the plan without the mistakes